inmeso/mplb/Docs/Manual.md

   ```

 ### Python 3
 Python 3 is required by the code generation tool for deploying the code for GPU computing.
+While it is often shipped by default with many linux distributions,it can be also installed by using, for example, [Anaconda](https://www.anaconda.com/products/individual).
+Packages like [matplotlib][https://matplotlib.org/) and [jupyter](https://jupyter.org) are very good visualisation, which are utilised in the light MPLB [post-processor](Post-processing).

 ### HDF5

----
-**NOTE**

-The OPS code may not be compatible to the HDF5-1.1.2.0 release.
-___

 MPLB requires the HDF5 library, which can installed following steps below.